alex-mcgovern/gatsby-monorepo/content/blog/migrating_sass_to_vanilla_extract/index.md

 - no implicit, unsafe parent/descendant selectors — you must reference the object you wish to target directly, and can safely import it between modules with intellisense

+### Things I don't like

+- the type that is returned from a recipe variant doesn't afford easy auto-scraping
+- use of helpers in the css.ts environment seriously slows down rebuilds

 ### The unintuitive: